 Select “File -> Open” to load your first game into Xenia.

 Almost immediately, the game will load, and you can start looking for the next one.
-You see, Xenia is under heavy development and remains incompatible with a lot of games for the Xbox 360.
+You see, Xenia is under heavy development and remains incompatible with many games for the Xbox 360.

 If two out of your three games don’t work, as in, they don’t load at all, freeze, or show graphical glitches, there’s not much you can do but skip to the next game and hope it works.

-And that’s all there is to know to play Xbox 360 games on your PC with Xenia.
-Future versions are expected to improve compatibility and include a better form of in-game menus instead of the requesters above, or maybe even emulate the console’s dashboard for a more authentic experience.
+Future versions are expected to improve compatibility and include a better form of in-game menus instead of the requesters above.
+Alternatively, you may want to emulate the console’s dashboard for a more authentic experience.
 Each new version comes with optimizations, fixes, and tweaks, so if a game you want to play doesn’t work in the current version, try it again in a newer version in one or two months.

 If you have Xbox One instead, you can stream Xbox One to your Windows PC instead of using Xenia.